-The Thread preserves our natural areas and is a place for exploration of nature, culture, science and history.
+The Carolina Thread Trail (Thread Trail) is a regional network of greenways, trails and blueways that reaches 15 counties, 2 states and 2.3 million people.
+There are 220 miles of trails open to the public – linking people, places, cities, towns and attractions.
+The Thread Trail preserves our natural areas and is a place for exploration of nature, culture, science and history.
 This is a landmark project that provides public and community benefits for everyone, in every community.
-The Thread is providing a community and conservation legacy that will give so much, to so many, for so long.
+It is creating a community and conservation legacy that will give so much, to so many, for so long.

 Become a Trailheads Member Today!

-Join the grassroots effort to put hundreds of miles of trail on the ground in your community by joining Trailheads with a $25 donation.
-The first 200 Trailheads will receive a $10 gift card from Jesse Brown’s Outdoors in addition to a car decal and “Inside The Thread e-newsletter with insider information, Trailheads t-shirt, baseball cap, guided hikes and special event tickets!
+Join the grassroots effort to put hundreds of miles of trail on the ground in your community by joining Trailheads with a $25, $50 or $100 donation.
+Trailheads membership includes car decal, Inside The Thread e-newsletter with insider information, Trailheads t-shirt, baseball cap, guided hikes and special event tickets!
 Learn more